JDLT-Ltd/dev-challenge/README.md

 # potential features:

 - implement database to store data
-- CSS could be improved, as well as addinfg images to enhance the visual side of the app.
+- CSS could be improved, in particular the admin page, as well as adding images to enhance the visual side of the app.
 - implement users authentication

 # contact